burito/dpb/Readme.md

 | Windows 3.11 | This program cannot be run in DOS mode. |
 | Mac OS X | ~/Library/Application Support |
 | Linux | ~/.local/share |

+Yes, the version of Internet Explorer matters with Win9x.
+If you want to be clever and just paste this table into your program, remember that windows doesn't have to install to C:, nor does it have to install into the Windows Directory, all of this can be changed in the registry, and most strings are translated to the local language.
+It should also work on NT4+IE4, and all versions of windows that are newer.

 ## Build Environment
 ### Windows